 As meditation helps declutter the mind, so too must we couple that with the physical.
 “Physical clutter causes mental clutter, which activates the brain and negatively impacts sleep,” says Dr. Emerson Wickwire, assistant professor of psychiatry and medicine at the University of Maryland School of Medicine.
 “After all, think about it—would you pile dirty clothes or paperwork in your place of worship?”
 Equally, busy fabrics, wallpaper, or carpet and rugs can contribute to this sense of clutter.
 Keep it simple.

-Layout and decor improved, another vital component in good sleep health is lighting—whether its the need for black-out curtains to ensure streetlights don’t keep you awake or the sun doesn’t wake you too early, or using lower lighting to create a sleepy space, in an age of darkness deprivation, you need to get lighting right.
+Layout and decor improved, another vital component in good sleep health is lighting—whether its the need for black-out curtains to ensure streetlights don’t keep you awake or the sun doesn’t wake you too early or using lower lighting to create a sleepy space, in an age of darkness deprivation, you need to get lighting right.
 Think about adding dimmable switches or looking to table and floor lamps or wall lights over spotlights, it’s about creating the right atmosphere—one conducive to good sleep—and ambient lighting is key to keeping your circadian rhythm in tune.

 Bedrooms are your most personal space, a place to take refuge from the real world, overlooking its interior design for the on-show public spaces of your home is another indicator of our predisposition to belittle the benefits of sleep—as the space where we will spend our mind and body’s most important hours, bedroom design should be the most important.
 After all, it can help us live a longer and more enriched life.
-Invest in high-quality beds and mattresses, consider the importance of fabrics and textures, opt for the colors that make us feel peaceful, and don’t forget to communicate to your other senses.
+Invest in high-quality beds and mattresses, consider the importance of fabrics and textures, opt for the colors that make us feel peaceful, and don’t forget to communicate with your other senses.

 Make your sleep space the best it can be, and better sleep will reward you with the countless benefits Matthew Walker extols.
 Interior design might be a life or death situation.